 “As public scrutiny of boards of directors increases and the pace of technological change quickens, how well boards are set up for success becomes the central question,” said Dan Konigsburg, senior managing director of the Deloitte Global Center for Corporate Governance.
-“Our 2017 Directors’ Alert is a tool for board members to use throughout the year to raise important issues within their own organizations.”
+“Our 2017 Directors’ Alert is a tool for board members to use throughout the year to raise important issues within their own organisations.”

-Geopolitical events, technological disruption, and the growing risk of cyber-attacks have all contributed to a very unpredictable business environment.
+Geopolitical events, technological disruption and the growing risk of cyber-attacks have all contributed to a very unpredictable business environment.
 At this time of uncertainty and disruption, strategy design and execution have never been more important.

 What really differentiates strategy is courage.
-In the context of business strategy, courage is the willingness to engage in courageous conversations, to encourage courageous considerations, and to make and execute courageous choices.
+In the context of business strategy, courage is the willingness to engage in courageous conversations, to encourage courageous considerations and to make and execute courageous choices.
 Directors should challenge themselves on how they are injecting courage into their strategy.

 Deloitte Touche Tohmatsu Limited